 The Hallinan Law Firm specializes in criminal defense.
-When you are charged with, or suspected of committing a crime, your power lies in knowing how to exercise your constitutional rights.
-Our attorneys have the knowledge and experience to best advise you on how to intelligently exercise those rights.
-We will effectively and vigorously represent you in front of a judge, a prosecutor, and a jury, to get the best results available.
-Additionally, if you seek to improve your existing criminal record, we will represent you through motions to expunge prior convictions, to modify and terminate probation, and to reduce felony convictions to misdemeanors.
+When you are charged with, or suspected of committing a crime, your power lies in knowing how to exercise your rights.
+Our attorneys have the knowledge and experience to best advise you on how to do just that, intelligently.
+We will effectively and vigorously represent you in front of a judge, a prosecutor, and a jury if necessary, to get the best results available.
+Additionally, if you seek to improve your existing criminal record, we will represent you through motions to expunge prior convictions, modify and terminate probation, and reduce felony convictions to misdemeanors.

 Criminal Defense Lawyers,

 San Francisco and Oakland, CA